Peter Dalton Young

 Peter Young (1927–2002) was a rugby union international who represented England from 1954 to 1955.
 He also captained his country.

 Early life

 Peter Young was born on 9 November 1927 in Bristol.

 Rugby union career

 Young made his international debut on 16 January 1954 at Twickenham in the England vs Wales match.

 Of the 9 matches he played for his national side he was on the winning side on 4 occasions.

 He played his final match for England on 19 March 1955 at Twickenham in the England vs Scotland match.

+While working in Dublin, he played for Wanderers F.C.